Phil Williams (Welsh politician)

-Professor Philip James Stradling Williams (11 January 1939 – 10 June 2003) was a Welsh politician for Plaid Cymru and scientist.
+Philip James Stradling Williams (11 January 1939 – 10 June 2003) was a Welsh politician for Plaid Cymru and scientist.

 Background

 Williams was born in Tredegar in the industrial valleys of south Wales and grew up in Bargoed, another industrial town.
 He was educated at Lewis School, Pengam and Clare College, Cambridge, and became a leading space scientist.
 He was appointed Professor of Solar Terrestrial Physics at the University College of Wales, Aberystwyth, and simultaneously became economic spokesman for Plaid Cymru.

 Political career

 He contested the 1968 Caerphilly by-election, where he came close to unseating Labour in a safe seat, and became the second Chairman of Plaid Cymru in 1970, a post he held until 1976; when he became vice president of the party.
 He was responsible for policy and research in the party for many years.

 From 1999 to 2003, he was a Member of the National Assembly for Wales for the electoral region of South Wales East.
 Williams also stood for election in Blaenau Gwent in 1999 and got 21% of the vote.